puolival/multipy/multipy/example/README.md

 pvals = pvals[:, 0]
 ```

 The next step is to correct the p-values for the 163810 comparisons.
-Here we apply the Šidák correction, which controls the family-wise error rate, and the Benjamini-Hochberg FDR procedure.
+Here we apply the Šidák correction, which controls the family-wise error rate (FWER), and the Benjamini-Hochberg procedure, which controls the false discovery rate (FDR).
 ```python
 fdr_sig = lsu(pvals, q=0.05)
 fwr_sig = sidak(pvals, alpha=0.05)